Taranyi/fheroes2/docs/DEVELOPMENT.md

 The repository includes several helper scripts written in Python.
 A working Python 3.8 or newer installation **must** be available on your system.

 When running `make` or configuring the project with CMake the build system automatically creates a `venv` directory and installs the dependencies from `requirements.txt` if the environment does not already exist.
+If a leftover `venv` directory is detected but no valid interpreter is found, it will be removed automatically before a fresh environment is created.
 All Python scripts are executed using this environment.

 If Python is missing entirely the build will fail.
 See [PYTHON_SUPPORT.md](PYTHON_SUPPORT.md) for additional guidance.